ska-sa/katgpucbf/doc/engines.rst

 There might not always be multiple processing pipelines.
 When they exist, they are to support multiple outputs generated from the same input, such as wide- and narrow-band F-engines, or multiple beams.
-A single stream is used so that all the outputs go through a single thread (and hence only one core is needed for sending) and a single rate-limiter (preventing micro-bursts if each pipeline sends data at the same time).
+Separate outputs use separate output streams so that they can interleave their outputs while transmitting at different rates.
+They share a thread to reduce the number of cores required.

 Chunking
 ^^^^^^^^